konstanzer/konstanzer/README.md

-Hello! 👋 I like baseball, American history, and financial markets. ⚾🖋️
+Hello 👋 I like baseball, American history, and financial markets. ⚾🖋️

 BS in Finance 📈

-US Army veteran
+Army veteran